-1. Introduction.
-Rooftops can generate large volumes of runoff which, when discharged to paved surfaces and landscaped areas, can generate large pollutant loads.
-Rainwater harvesting (RWH) systems can capture this runoff before it is discharged, thus preventing pollution while also putting the captured water to beneficial use, such as landscape irrigation, toilet flushing, or cooling water.
-In acknowledgement of the pollutant load removal provided by RWH, commercial developments that comply with and implement RWH as required by City Code Chapter 15-13 shall be allowed a water quality credit which would allow developers to reduce the size of their water quality ponds by a specified amount in the drainage area where the RWH system is located.
-The amount of runoff captured over the long-term, and thus the allowed stormwater credit will depend on the size-volume of the cistern (water quality volume) and drawdown time of the rainwater harvesting system rate at which the cistern empties.
+Introduction.
+Rooftops can generate large volumes of runoff which, when discharged to paved surfacesand landscaped areas, can generate large pollutant loads.
+Rainwater Harvesting (RWH) systems can capture this runoff before it is discharged, thus preventing pollution while also putting the captured water to beneficial use, such as landscape irrigation, toilet flushing, or cooling water.
+In acknowledgement of the pollutant load removal provided by RWH, commercial developments that comply with and implement RWH as required by Chapter 15-13 shall be allowed a stormwater guality "credit" which would allow developers to reduce the size of their water quality ponds by a specified amount in the drainage area where the RWH system is located.
+The amount of runoff captured over the long-term, and thus the allowed stormwater credit will depend on the size volume ofthe cistern (water quality volume) and drawdown time of the rainwater harvesting system rate at which the cistern empties.
+[Propose end Paragraph here]

 There are two types of RWH systems for the purposes of determining water quality credit.
 Type I systems generally are designed for stormwater control with ancillary potable water offset benefit.
-Type II systems are designed primarily for potable water offset with ancillary stormwater control.
+TypeII systems are designed primarily for potable water offset with ancillary stormwater control.
 Both systems will be permitted for commercial developments and multifamily residential developments.